TammyJain1998/NewYork/README.md

 My Home 🏠

-I have been living in New York for the past 5 years and there is not other place I would call home.
+I have been living in New York for the past 5 years and there is no other place I would call home.

 ## Setup and Run